-A great deal of excitement has been spread since past couple of years about the possibility of exploiting stem cells to treat a variety of neurological conditions such as Parkinsons Disease, ALS and DMD etc. Although, it is very much understood that the excitement is too obvious for healthcare professionals as well as patients suffering from these incurable diseases, the translation of the technology into treatments require thorough understanding of stem cells, their behavior and how they can be used to help the mankind.
-This understanding is important for both desperate patients and enthusiastic doctors.
+A great deal of excitement has been spread since past couple of years about the possibility of exploiting stem cells to treat a variety of neurological conditions such as Parkinsons Disease, ALS and DMD, etc. Although, it is very much understood that the excitement is too obvious for healthcare professionals, as well as patients suffering from these incurable diseases, the translation of the technology into treatments, require a thorough understanding of stem cells, their behavior and how they can be used to help the mankind.
+This understanding is important for desperate patients and enthusiastic doctors.

 What are neurological disorders?